wabi69sabi/fly-away/README.md

 ** CAUTION **

-If buyebug breaks the Sinatra server, try noy using it.
+If byebug breaks the Sinatra server, try not using it.

 ### Sending JSON requests